MrFarland/DM-Operations-Center/Module/10-Expenses/spellcasting-services.md

 - Prevalence of magic/casters in the world.
 {.square}

-Even if a caster of high enough level is available, spells above a certain level are not for sale.
+Even if a caster of a high enough level is available, spells above a certain level are not for sale.
 The characters may need to convince or perform a task for the caster to persuade them to cast it.

 > **Sources** <br/>
 > System Reference Document, p.
 74<br/>